tgelu/wedding-season/blog/md/how-to-choose-your-wedding-venue-part-two.md

 Photo by [Mary Wyar Phtography](http://marywyarphotography.com/)

 - Venue Recommendation: country house, an up-to-date barn, a tipi, or a backyard.
 - General feel: informal, laid back kind of celebration.
-This comes with lots of charity shops itemes, like doilies and tableware, porcelain  figurines, old bottles of pop or cereal, as decor.
+This comes with lots of charity shops itemes, like doilies and tableware, porcelain figurines, old bottles of pop or cereal.
 And the must have piece: a record player.
-Add pops of color,a tea lenght wedding dress, polka dots, pin-up hair-styles and that's your retro theme wedding.
-Keep in mind that every decade has its charm though.
+Add pops of color, a tea length wedding dress, polka dots, pin-up hair-styles and that's your retro theme wedding.
+Keep in mind that every decade has its charm.

 4. Shabby-chic